-You might see a premium increase if your business changes to remote work or online business, and that change increases the risk for your insurer.
-For example, your risk could increase if your business is storing more data or sensitive information on computers than it did before.
+You could see a premium increase if your business changes to remote work or goes online since that change increases the risk for your insurer.
+For example, your risk could increase if your business is storing more data or sensitive information on computers than before.

-But you might not see an increase if your core business operations have stayed the same.
-Your industry and amount of coverage are other factors that may influence your premium.
+But you might not see an increase if your core operations have stayed the same.
+Your industry and amount of coverage are other factors that influence your premium.

 What should I watch out for?

 While cyber insurance protects your business, even if you’re just starting to work from home, consider some important points: